-An innovative project typically has to go through many steps of exploration and development that all require capital outlays before it is completed.
+An innovative project typically has to go through many stages of exploration and development that all require capital outlays before it is completed.
 Moreover, it carries a substantial failure risk and it is difficult to predict at which point in time evidence might emerge that would lead to its abandonment.
-The optimal investment policy depends on the information available, but the progress of research uncovers new information about the project and reduces uncertainty that in turn will influence the optimal continuation strategy.
+While the optimal investment policy depends on the current information available, the progress of research uncovers new information about the project and reduces uncertainty that in turn will influence the optimal continuation strategy.
 The venture capital industry is a powerful example of the importance of these feedback effects in the financing of innovation.
 But similar issues also arise for innovative projects within large organizations or in publicly funded research.

 The purpose of this paper is to understand the relationship between project-related information and the sequentially optimal investment decisions.
 We develop a theory that analyzes how investors - venture capitalists or other sponsors that provide the financing and help shepherding a project to success - make optimal dynamic investment decisions as a function of their information about failure risk and potential final value.
-In our theoretical model, we distinguish between information that investors know up-front, and information they learn as the project advances, and we analyze their relative impact on subsequent investment decisions.
+In our theoretical model, we distinguish between information that investors have before the funding decision and information they receive as the project advances.
+We analyze the relative impact of ex ante information and interim information, respectively, on subsequent investment decisions.